pjmartel/compbio/tutorials/pymol_tutorial_en.md

 `color red, 2vb1////CA`

-**NOTE:** selections in PyMOL that do not start with a "/" will require a trailing "/" if they end on residue name and number For
+**NOTE:** selections in PyMOL that do not start with a `/` will require a trailing `/` if they end on a residue identifer (name or nunmber).
+For example:
-example:

 `color green, 123/`

-will color green all atoms of residue 123 of all chains of all loaded objects, but:
+will color green all atoms of residue `123` of all chains of all loaded objects, but:

 `color green, 123`

 will produce an error message.
-On the other hand, if your selection expression starts with a "/", then the trailing "/" after a residue id won't be needed.
+On the other hand, if a selection expression starts with a `/`, then the trailing `/` after a residue id won't be needed.
 For example:

-`color red, /2vb1///100'
+`color red, /2vb1///100`

 will not produce an error.
+The sequence `///` is used to *omit* the segment and chain identifiers, ensuring that 100 really is at the correct position for a residue id.
+This means that a residue number in *any* segment or *any* chain will be matched (in this case there will be only one match, because the `2vb1` object contains only one segment with a single chain).

-Of course this will require your selection expression to contain the correct sequence from right to left.  (one easy way to think about this to imagine that selections with a leading slash are read from left to right, and expressions with a trailing slash are read from right to left).
+**NOTE:** To better understand the difference between selection expressions with a leading or trailing `/`, think of it this ways: expressions with a leading `/` are read left to right, while expressions with a trailing `/` are read right to left.

 The following expression:

-`color red, 100/CA/'
+`color red, 100/CA/`

-will produce an error - there cannot be anything after the atom description, therefore the trailing "/" is invalid.
+will produce an error - there cannot be anything after the atom identifier, therefore the trailing "/" is invalid.

 The selection language allows for the specification of residue *ranges*.
 For example, the command:

-'color red, 10-123/`
+`color red, 10-123/`

 will color all residues from 10 to 123.
 To specify non-contiguous ranges, the following notation can be used: